department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/product-outlines/github-team-automated-access.md

 ### Phase 1 MVP rollout GH Team SSH to VSP and VFS.
 - Setup VSP Operations as the first test group for SSH integration for accessing the internal tools and jumpboxs.
 - Roll out to VSP Engineers and request for feedback and iterate from this point.
-  - This group is utilizing SSH and internal tools more closely, so this would directly him pack them, so their feedback will be essential before rolling out to VFS Engineers.
+  - This group is utilizing SSH and internal tools more closely, so this would directly inpack them, so their feedback will be essential before rolling out to VFS Engineers.
 - Roll out to all of VSP, request feedback, and integrate.
 - Start the process of rolling out to VFS teams, by the Ops team creating a GH team on the VA repo, setting their permissions, and then giving that GH team to each team for them to manage and own.